GuiSales404/probabilistic-ml-from-scratch/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 Fork the Project
-1. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+1. Create your Feature Branch ```sh
+2.       git checkout -b feature/AmazingFeature)
-2. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes ```sh
+3.       git commit -m 'Add some AmazingFeature')
-3. Push to the Branch (git push origin feature/AmazingFeature)
+44. Push to the Branch ```sh
+45.       git push origin feature/AmazingFeature)
-4. Open a Pull Request
+55. Open a Pull Request

 ## Contact
 - Guilherme Sales - @GuiSales404